 Following are some resources you can use to find people to meet up with or be hosted by:

 - Couchsurfing: The holy grail of meeting awesome people abroad, you probably know this one already.
 Still, it doesn’t hurt to mention it!
 There are plenty of people on Couchsurfing in major cities, just be sure to vet them well before asking to meet up.
-Only stay with people that have recommendations from foreign travelers, ideally female.
+Only stay with people that have recommendations from (ideally female) foreign travelers.
 Be cautious about posting public trips—it’s best that people don’t know exactly where you’ll be on any given date.

 - Backpacking Pakistan: A super helpful Facebook group aimed at encouraging foreign travelers to coordinate with each other.
 Specifically geared towards helping girls find travel companions and clearing up confusion about foreign travel in Pakistan.
 Includes both foreign and local travelers.

 Resources for planning your solo travel in Pakistan